-Budget balance The difference between expenditure and revenue.
-If expenditure exceeds revenue, the budget is in deficit.
-If the reverse is true, it is in surplus.
 Capital flow A flow of investments in and out of a country.
 Conditional grants Allocations of money from one sphere of government to another, conditional on certain services being delivered or on compliance with specified requirements.

+Consolidated

+government expenditure

-Consolidated government expenditure Total expenditure by national and provincial government, social security funds and selected public entities, including transfers to municipalities, businesses or other entities.
-See also main budget.
+Total expenditure by national and provincial government, social security funds and selected public entities, including transfers to

+municipalities, businesses or other entities.
+See also main budget

+expenditure.

 Consumer price index (CPI) The main measure of inflation, charting the price movements of a basket of consumer goods and services.

 Consumption expenditure Expenditure on goods and services, including salaries, which are consumed within a short period of time - usually a year.
 Contingency reserve An amount set aside, but not allocated in advance, to accommodate changes to the economic environment and to meet unforeseen spending pressures.

 Core inflation A measure of the change in price level that excludes temporary shocks and represents the long-run trend of the price level.
 Countercyclical fiscal policy Policy that has the opposite effect on economic activity to that caused by the business cycle, such as slowing spending growth in a boom period and accelerating spending in a recession.

-Credit rating An indicator of the risk of default by a borrower or the riskiness of a financial instrument.
-Grades such as AAA, Baa2 and D are given, signifying the extent of the borrower's capacity to meet its financial obligations or the probability that the value of the financial instrument will be realised.
+An indicator of the risk of default by a borrower or the riskiness of a Credit rating financial instrument.
+Grades such as AAA.
+Baa2 and D are given. signifying the extent of the borrower's capacity to meet its financial obligations or the probability that the value of the financial instrument will be realised.
+See also rating agency.

 Crowding-in Increase of private investment as a result of government spending.
-Crowding-out A fall in private investment or consumption as a result of increased government expenditure.
+A fall in private investment or consumption as a result of increased Crowding-out government expenditure.

 Current account (of the balance of payments) The difference between total exports and imports, including service payments and receipts, interest, dividends and transfers.
 This account can be in deficit or surplus.
 See also trade balance.
-Current balance The difference between revenue and current expenditure, which consists of compensation of employees, goods and services, and interest and rent on land.
+The difference between revenue and current expenditure, which Current balance consists of compensation of employees, goods and services, and interest and rent on land.

-Debt-service cost The cost of interest on government debt.
-Debt redemption Repayment of the principal and any outstanding interest on a bond.
-Depreciation (capital) A reduction in the value of fixed capital as a result of wear and tear or redundancy.
+The cost of interest on government debt.
+Debt-service cost Repayment of the principal and any outstanding interest on a bond.
+Debt redemption Depreciation (capital) A reduction in the value of fixed capital as a result of wear and tear or redundancy.